b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Fourteen Fundamentals in Following the Prophet.md

 ### 11
 > *11. The two groups who have the greatest difficulty in following the prophet are the proud who are learned and the proud who are rich.*

-"People who are *wrong*: those who are smarter than me and those who are wealthier than me.
+"People who are *wrong* are those who are smarter than me, and those who are wealthier than me.
 They’re wrong.
 I am the smartest and richest person who matters, who you should be listening to.
 The others ‘have the greatest difficulty’ following me.”

 On the flip side, this implies pretty strongly that church leadership loves the poorly educated (reminiscent of someone else [[1](https://www.independent.co.uk/news/people/donald-trump-declares-i-love-the-poorly-educated-as-he-storms-to-victory-in-nevada-caucus-a6893106.html)], [[2](https://www.yahoo.com/news/trump-i-love-the-poorly-educated-144008662.html?guccounter=1)]), those who are dissatisfied with economic standing, and those who hope that a leader will solve all their problems for them.